 Education and skills for the green transition

-Achieving the goals of the European Green Deal (EGD) requires a profound transformation of Europe’s economy and workforce, underpinned by a fair, inclusive, and competitive transition.
+Achieving the goals of the European Green Deal and the Clean Industrial Deal requires a profound transformation of Europe’s economy and workforce, underpinned by a fair, inclusive, and competitive transition.
 This shift spans all dimensions of the green transition, requiring the development of green skills and the creation of jobs aligned with sustainability objectives.
-The workforce must be equipped with the knowledge, competencies, and adaptability needed to support this systemic change, from primary sectors to emerging industries.the , and
+The workforce must be equipped with the knowledge, competencies, and adaptability needed to support this systemic change, from primary sectors to emerging industries.
+To increase competitiveness, the EU will focus on adult and lifelong learning, and up- and re-skilling, to ensure a good alignment with labour market demands.
 The transition to sustainability offers unparalleled opportunities to simultaneously address socio-economic and environmental challenges.
 Green skills encompass both technical abilities and cross-sectoral competencies, such as systems thinking and collaboration, which enable the workforce to meet the demands of rapidly evolving markets.
 As highlighted by recent assessments (European Commission, 2023), this transformation is expected to generate millions of jobs across all sectors of the green economy, particularly in roles requiring mid-level and high-level skills.
 Promoting skills and quality jobs while ensuring social fairness is also one of the horizontal enablers of the EU Competitiveness Compass, a reminder that the green transition has to also be a fair and competitive one for our economy and society.

 The success of this transition hinges on addressing structural gaps in education and training.
 Existing EU frameworks, such as GreenComp, provide a shared reference for integrating sustainability competences, while financial instruments such as the European Social Fund+, Youth Guarantee, and Erasmus+, support re-skilling and up-skilling.
 Additionally, investments including the EUR 3 billion for sustainable school infrastructure demonstrate the EU’s commitment to preparing future generations for the green economy.
 This commitment is reinforced by the Clean Industrial Deal, which prioritizes access to industry-needed skills and worker support during the transition.
 As part of this effort, the Commission will establish a Union of Skills, investing up to € 90 million from Erasmus+ in workforce training and quality job creation in strategic industries.
 The Union of Skills will include a STEM Education Strategic Plan, a Basic Skills Action Plan focused on school education, and a European Strategy for Vocational Education and Training while strengthening the European Universities Alliances.
 Additionally, mobility across the EU will improve with better recognition of skills and training, extending to skilled professionals from third countries.

 This chapter explores the enablers and challenges of equipping Europe’s workforce for the green transition.
-By connecting skills development with the broader goals of a Clean, Just, and Competitive Transition, it highlights how education and training systems can adapt to meet evolving labour market needs, ensuring the effective implementation of the EGD and strengthening Europe’s socio-economic resilience.
+By connecting skills development with the broader goals of a clean, just, and competitive transition, it highlights how education and training systems can adapt to meet evolving labour market needs, ensuring the effective implementation of the EGD and strengthening Europe’s socio-economic resilience.
 However, measuring the full impact of the green transition on the labour market remains challenging due to the limitations of the occupational framework typically used for such assessments[1].

 The energy sector as a catalyst for the green transition